-A non-healing wound can be painful, frustrating, and time-consuming to get treated for both patients and physicians especially for those individuals who are not capable of traveling to the hospital for multiple visits.
+A non-healing wound can be painful, frustrating, and time-consuming to treat for patients and physicians, especially for individuals who cannot travel to the hospital for multiple visits.

-At Wound Care Surgeons in Mission Viejo, the team is committed to delivering high-quality treatments for chronic non healing wounds in the comfort and privacy of your own home.
-We believe that the best place to cure any disease is at home and keeping this fact in mind, we are reducing your overall cost, time, and energy to hospital visits.
-From feeding tube replacement & maintenance services to treating chronic, non-healing wounds, Wound Care Surgeons offer a wide range of wound home care assistance programs and services to patients in need including Pressure Ulcers, Diabetic Ulcers, Arterial Ulcers, Venous Ulcers, Chronic Osteomyelitis, and surgical wounds, and many more.
+At Wound Care Surgeons in West Hills, the team is committed to delivering high-quality treatments for chronic non-healing wounds in the comfort and privacy of your own home.
+We believe that the best place to cure any disease is at home, and keeping this fact in mind, we are reducing your overall cost, time, and energy for hospital visits.
+From feeding tube replacement & maintenance services to treating chronic, non-healing wounds, Wound Care Surgeons offer a wide range of wound home care assistance programs and services to patients in need, including Pressure Ulcers, Diabetic Ulcers, Arterial Ulcers, Venous Ulcers, Chronic Osteomyelitis, and surgical wounds, and many more.

-Our team of Physician Assistants and Nurse Practitioners will visit your location and generates a customized treatment plan, bringing improved comfort, function, and quality of life.
-Wound care Surgeons can offer the most up to date bedside wound care for a variety of Wound patients and help you with feeding tube management as well.
+Our surgeon will generate customized treatment plans, improving comfort, function, and quality of life.
+Wound Care Surgeons can offer the most up-to-date bedside wound care for various Wound patients and help you with feeding tube management.

 Our practice provides the highest quality of care to our patients at their bedside by